 With this information, we can see that when one hears of a “terminal degree” what is being referred to is a degree that sets the (often highest) boundary or limit in that particular field.
 This means that when a person earns a terminal degree in a given field, that person either cannot earn any higher degrees in that same field, or they have completed a sufficient amount of academic work to qualify them for employment in a certain type of work.
 In both cases, those who’ve earned a terminal degree have reached the boundary-mark or limit of degree possibilities in that field.

-So now that we have a better idea of the meaning and history of the term, let’s drill down a bit deeper into the different fields and degree levels colleges, universities, and employers consider to be terminal degrees.
+So now that we have a better idea of the terminal degree meaning and history of the term, let’s drill down a bit deeper into the different fields and degree levels colleges, universities, and employers consider to be terminal degrees.

 Why Are Different Degrees Called “Terminal Degrees”?